 Set in the beautiful historic town of Old Amersham, Kings Chapel is a hidden gem tucked away in the picturesque Chiltern Hills.
-This fabulous little find is perfectly suited to an intimate, festive, wedding celebration.
+This fabulous little find is perfectly suited to an intimate and festive winter wedding celebration.
 The team at Kings Chapel firmly believe that no two weddings should be the same and work on a totally bespoke basis.
-No packages to see here…

-They will work with your budget to create the magical day that you’ve always dreamt of.
-Licensed to hold ceremonies for up to 120 guests in the impressive domed Main Hall – brides can make their entrance via a tiered balcony or choose to marry on the candlelit mezzanine!
-Flexibility to make your day unique is at the heart of what they do.
-Guests can also take advantage of the 34 bedrooms onsite to rest their dancing feet once the day comes to a close!
+They will work with your budget to create the magical day that you’ve always dreamed about.
+The venue is licensed to hold ceremonies for up to 120 guests in the impressive domed Main Hall, and brides can make their entrance via a tiered balcony or choose to marry on the candlelit mezzanine.
+Guests can also take advantage of the 34 bedrooms onsite to rest their dancing feet once the day comes to a close.

-Tucked away in the charming village of Wooditton just outside Newmarket, stands The Granary Barns.
-These stunning 18th century Barns offer couples the perfect setting for an impressive yet relaxed celebration.
-Accommodating up to 175 guests for a civil ceremony, the barns complement a range of popular styles and trends.
+Tucked away in the charming village just outside Newmarket in Suffolk stands The Granary Estates.
+These stunning 18th century barns offer couples the perfect setting for an impressive yet relaxed celebration for a winter wedding.
+Accommodating up to 175 guests for a civil ceremony, the barns complement a range of popular styles and trends too.

-As the seasonal chill sets in, soft lighting, candles and fairy lights adorn the barns.
-A roaring fire pit is set in the enclosed courtyard, perfect for toasting marshmallows.
-The self-catered Granary Cottages provide a modern and serene solution for those needing onsite accommodation.
-The recently renovated Meadow Cottage boasts a new make-up lounge – ideal for bridal parties to get ready on the wedding morning.
+As the seasonal chill sets in, soft lighting, candles and fairy lights adorn the barns, with a roaring fire pit is set in the enclosed courtyard perfect for toasting marshmallows.
+Then, the self-catered Granary Cottages provide a modern and serene solution for those needing onsite accommodation, with Meadow Cottage’s make-up lounge ideal for bridal parties to get ready in.

-A genuine Jacobean manor house and the one time home to Louis XVIII, exiled King of France.
-Hartwell House is an extraordinary property just outside London, and set in in 90 acres of gardens and parkland.
-It has a complete wedding planning service, and can cater to intimate occasions for around 70 people.
+A genuine Jacobean manor house, Hartwell House is an extraordinary property just outside of London, set in 90 acres of gardens and parkland.
+It has a complete wedding planning service and can also cater to more intimate occasions for around 70 people.

 Pioneering the great English Garden, Gravetye Manor has its roots in romance, having been built by Richard Infield in 1598 for his bride, Katharine.
-The initials ‘R’ and ‘K’ can be seen in the stone over the main entrance door from the formal garden.
-Offering exclusive use of the property, it caters to 60 guests for ceremony and wedding breakfast.
-Take advantage of a dedicated wedding co-ordinator and 17 beautiful bedrooms to occupy at the end of the day.
+Just outside of London, Gravetye offers bespoke winter weddings and exclusive use of the property, it caters to 60 guests for the ceremony and wedding breakfast – the restaurant even has a Michelin star, so you can expect big things.
+Take advantage of a dedicated wedding coordinator and 17 beautiful bedrooms to occupy at the end of the day.

-A classy country hotel overlooking Rutland Water, Hambleton Hall is a former 19th-century hunting lodge made luxurious venue.
+A classy country hotel overlooking Rutland Water, Hambleton Hall is a former 19th-century hunting lodge made into a luxurious venue perfect for winter weddings.
 Spacious and decadent, the team at Hambleton Hall are no strangers to weddings, with a variety of spaces to personalise your ceremony.
-This includes the Private Dining Room, The Study, The Restaurant and the Croquet Suite to cater for 60 people.
+This includes the Private Dining Room, The Study, The Restaurant and the Croquet Suite that caters for 60 people.

-An awe-inspiring country house, Lewtrenchard Manor is a family run hotel in a charming Dartmoor valley.
-Looking out on magnificent gardens, Lewtrenchard dates back to the early 1600’s so inside it is remarkably ornate.
-There are multiple rooms for a sophisticated reception and not to mention accommodation for the whole wedding party…
+An awe-inspiring country house, Lewtrenchard Manor is a family run hotel in the charming Dartmoor valley.
+Looking out on magnificent gardens, Lewtrenchard dates back to the early 1600s, so inside it is remarkably ornate – the perfect opulent setting for a winter wedding with twinkling Christmas trees, fairy lights and candles.
+There are multiple rooms for sophisticated receptions, as well as accommodation for the whole wedding party.

 Star Castle Hotel, Isles of Scilly

-A family run hotel located on the Garrison and a short walk from the centre of St Marys Island, Star Castle Hotel is surrounded by sea.
-It is every inch the storybook setting, with three unique spaces for your ceremony.
-In the summer it might be picturesque, but in the winter it’s pure drama.
+A family-run hotel located on the Garrison and a short walk from the centre of St Marys Island, Star Castle Hotel is surrounded by the ocean and is every inch the storybook setting.
+Choose from three unique, cosy spaces for your winter wedding ceremony, all of which look out onto the dramatic surrounding landscape.

-Just a dip in a valley outside the popular seaside town of Salcombe, Soar Mill Cove is a modern hotel in a beautiful coastal location.
+Just outside the popular seaside town of Salcombe, Soar Mill Cove is a modern hotel in a beautiful coastal location.
 For anyone who loves a proper sea view, this one takes all the prizes.
 A short walk to the beach, the view is ever changing from dramatic to serene and there isn’t another building in sight.
 The hotel can cater for up to 120 people in a choice of rooms that champion the view.
-Tuck into local seafood dishes at dinner and guarantee pictures that everyone will be envious of…
+Tuck into local seafood dishes at dinner and guarantee pictures that everyone will be envious of.

 Middlethorpe Hall, York

-Spacious and secluded, set amongst the most spectacular gardens, Middlethorpe Hall is a gem owned by the National Trust.
+Spacious and serene, set amongst the most spectacular gardens, Middlethorpe Hall is a National Trust gem.
 It offers everything you’d expect including dramatic fire-lit halls and beautifully furnished rooms.
 In 20 acres of gardens, the hotel has a number of areas within the grounds that make for enchanting wedding scenes.
 From the 18th century Dovecote to the intimate Yellow Room.
-Personally we love photos in the fragrant rose and lavender garden…
+Personally, we love photos in the fragrant rose and lavender garden.

 Cliveden House, Berkshire

-A small, family run hotel, the Gilpin is filled with books, plump sofas, Victorian flower gardens and even a llama paddock.
-In the grounds of the hotel, the Lake House is a contemporary addition that has wowed guests since it’s opening in 2010.
-This hotel boasts six individual suites and spa facilities too.
-Have your ceremony inside or out, lake-side and set in 100 acres of private grounds.
+A small, family run hotel, the Gilpin in the Lake District’s Windermere is bursting with books, plump sofas, Victorian flower gardens and even a llama paddock.
+Within the grounds of the hotel, the contemporary Lake House is an addition that has wowed guests since its opening in 2010.
+The Gilpin also boasts six individual suites and spa facilities, and its cosy nooks and crannies are the perfect space for a wonderful winter wedding overlooking the lake.

 A spectacular example of how to update a valued historic building, Seaham Hall has a rich history and abundance of style within its walls.
-Perched on a clifftop on the Durham coastline it has the best of both worlds, and is an immaculate wedding location.
-Featuring imaginative menus and a number of different spaces, this venue really is a show-stopper inside and out.
+Perched on a clifftop on the Durham coastline, this is a truly immaculate winter wedding location, with imaginative menus and a variety of venue spaces.